AnyChart/docs.anychart.com/Graphics/Text_and_Fonts.md

 ## Basic Methods

 There are several methods adjusting custom text on a stage.
 You can find all of them in our <a href="http://api.anychart.stg/develop/anychart.graphics.vector.Text">text API</a>.
-This article describes some basic methods which allow to set that the and adjust several parameters.
+This article describes some basic methods which allow to set text and adjust its parameters.

 ### Set the text

-Use the {api:anychart.graphics#text}text(){api} method to set your custom text.
+Use the {api:anychart.graphics#text}text(){api} method to create text objects.
 This method accepts X and Y coordinates of the top-left corner of the text element, the string of the text and the style object.
 Style object is not necessary.
 In the following sample we add some text with no special style to the point (20, 20).

 ```
 // set the text
 stage.text(20, 20, "This is my custom text");
 ```

 {sample :width 832 :height 120}GFX\_Basic\_Text\_01{sample}

 Let's now consider some basic styling methods.
 The {api:}fontSize(){api} method changes your font size, to change the font itself use {api:}fontFamily(){api}, the {api:}color(){api} method stands for setting the text color.
 Let's adjust the text from above with those methods: